isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 This will depend on:

-*  the grounds of appeal (whether the matter of appeal relates to a question or law and/or fact)
+*  the grounds of appeal (whether the matter of appeal relates to a question of law and/or fact)

 *  whether the Appeal Committee needs to hear the matter afresh